AdobeDocs/experience-manager-65.en/help/forms/using/dynamically-select-a-user-or-group-for-aem-workflow.md

 >[!NOTE]
 >
->On using ECMAScript for Adobe Sign, the script must be located in crx-repository at /apps/fd/workflow/scripts/adobesign/, and should have a function named getAdobeSignRecipients to return a list of the users.
+>On using ECMAScript for Adobe Sign, the script must be in crx-repository at /apps/fd/workflow/scripts/adobesign/, and should have a function named getAdobeSignRecipients to return a list of the users.

 ```javascript
 function getAdobeSignRecipients() {